Albertsons #4495 / Publix #1338

 Moving along into the back left corner of the store now, where we can see the dairy department.

 Some of the Albertsons dairy coolers.
-Typical Publix stores just use open front cases for the milk and other dairy products.
+Typical Publix stores just use open front cases for the milk and other dairy products, although in more recent times Publix has begun adopting coolers like these following remodels and in new-build locations.

 Looking across the back of the store from dairy.